Features of the CleanTalk Security Plugin

 The option updates the secret keys and salts.
 All users will need to log in again.

-WordPress secret keys and salts are a random set of symbols that are being used in encrypting the usernames and passwords that are being stored in the browser cookies.
+WordPress secret keys and salts are a random set of symbols that are used in encrypting the usernames and passwords that are being stored in the browser cookies.
 If the site has been hacked, all data on the site can be considered compromised.
 One of the first important recommendations is to change all passwords and security keys.
 If hackers have the security keys, they can regain access to the site even if the passwords have been changed.
 It is very important to change each security key along with the passwords when the malicious code is removed.
 You can read more here.

 File System Watcher